AxeWP/wp-graphql-gravity-forms/docs/querying-entries.md

         { key: "created_by", intValues: [1], operator: IN }
         # Find entries where field 5 has a value of "somevalue".
         { key: "5", stringValues: [ "somevalue" ], operator: IN }
+				# Search all entry meta fields for a value.
+				{ stringValues: "somevalue", operator: CONTAINS }
       ]
       # Sort fields in ascending order by "date_created"
       sort: { direction: ASC, isNumeric: false, key: "date_created" }